R1-i1-t1-u1-l1/Task-List/README.md

 The project contains four components named todolist , add-item , update-item and sidebar and one service named get-data-from-local-storage.

 ### Interface
-There is .ts file named TodoClass which is an interface with feilds desc and targetDate.
+There is .ts file named TodoClass which is an interface with fields desc and targetDate.

 ### Service
 get-data-from-local-storage is a service that contains a method getData to fetch the data from the local storage.